Sibtain Khan: Political career

 He started his political career in 1985 as a member of the Pakistan Muslim League.

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-39 (Mianwali-IV) in the 1990 Punjab provincial election.
 He received 29,582 votes and defeated Malik Ghulam Shabbir Joya, a candidate of Islami Jamhoori Ittehad (IJI).
 He served a Provincial Minister of Punjab for Prison from 1990 to 1993.

 He ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from PP-39 (Mianwali-IV) in the 1993 Pakistani general election, but was unsuccessful.
 He received 18,671 votes and lost the seat to Malik Ghulam Shabbir Joya, a candidate of the Pakistan Muslim League (N) (PML(N)).

 He again ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from PP-39 (Mianwali-IV) in the 1997 Punjab provincial election, but was unsuccessful.
 He received 15,390 votes and lost the seat for the second time consecutively to Malik Ghulam Shabbir Joya, a candidate of the Pakistan Muslim League (N) (PML(N)).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (Q) (PML(Q)) from PP-46 (Mianwali-IV) in the 2002 Punjab provincial election.
 He received 36,815 votes and defeated Zafar Saeed Rana, an independent candidate.
-In January 2003, he was inducted into the provincial Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and was appointed as Provincial Minister of Punjab for Mines and Minerals where he remained until 2007.
+In January 2003, he was inducted into the provincial Punjab cabinet of Chief Minister Chaudhry Pervaiz Elahi and was appointed Provincial Minister of Punjab for Mines and Minerals where he remained until 2007.